Privacy notice and consent

 We do not share your email address with any other organisation for marketing purposes unless permission is granted.

-What happens to data gathered through the Learning Landscape?
+What happens to data gathered through the Learner Intelligence programme?

-During the Learning Landscape Audit, Towards Maturity collects data directly from learners working with and for individual organisations via a link distributed directly by their L&D team.
+During the Learner Intelligence programme, Towards Maturity collects data directly from learners working with and for individual organisations via a link distributed directly by their L&D team.
 In gathering this data:

 Respondents cannot be identified by their responses: